elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-positively-charged-rgroups-differ-from-negatively-charged-rgroups.md

 url: /learn/biotechnology/questions/how-do-positively-charged-rgroups-differ-from-negatively-charged-rgroups
 score: -1.0
 related_article1:
-    id: 166969
+    id: 166968
-    title: What mechanisms are involved in protein folding pathways?
+    title: >-
+        What is the difference between essential and non-essential amino acids?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-mechanisms-are-involved-in-protein-folding-pathways
+    url: /learn/biotechnology/questions/what-is-the-difference-between-essential-and-nonessential-amino-acids
 related_article2:
-    id: 166956
+    id: 166964
-    title: What is the role of dehydration synthesis in peptide bond formation?
+    title: >-
+        What are the causes and effects of protein denaturation?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-dehydration-synthesis-in-peptide-bond-formation
+    url: /learn/biotechnology/questions/what-are-the-causes-and-effects-of-protein-denaturation
 related_article3:
-    id: 166967
+    id: 166954
-    title: How do hydrophilic and hydrophobic R-groups interact with water?
+    title: >-
+        What are the characteristics of nonpolar aliphatic R-groups?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-hydrophilic-and-hydrophobic-rgroups-interact-with-water
+    url: /learn/biotechnology/questions/what-are-the-characteristics-of-nonpolar-aliphatic-rgroups
 related_article4:
-    id: 166967
+    id: 166962
-    title: How do hydrophilic and hydrophobic R-groups interact with water?
+    title: >-
+        How does the size and shape of a protein influence its function?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-hydrophilic-and-hydrophobic-rgroups-interact-with-water
+    url: /learn/biotechnology/questions/how-does-the-size-and-shape-of-a-protein-influence-its-function
 related_article5:
-    id: 166966
+    id: 166961
-    title: What is the role of the GroEL-GroES chaperone in protein folding?
+    title: >-
+        How do multiple polypeptide chains contribute to the quaternary structure of proteins?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-the-groelgroes-chaperone-in-protein-folding
+    url: /learn/biotechnology/questions/how-do-multiple-polypeptide-chains-contribute-to-the-quaternary-structure-of-proteins
 ---

 &nbsp;